3milesWind/Search_and_Optimization/README.md

 # This is a Python library for Search and Optimization.

 This is a library for search and optimization algorithms.
 The basic topics are covered which include Descent Method, Stochastic Search, Path Search, MDP-related and RL related algorithms.
-By using this library, you are expected to see basic ideas behind the algorithms through simple but

 # Table of Contents